 A respiratory technician is an entry-level medical professional who assists patients with breathing problems in learning to use various equipment and techniques to help them breathe more clearly and efficiently.
-A respiratory therapist or a respiratory physician supervises the technician, who may be guided in his or her work specific procedures prescribed a cardiopulmonary doctor.
+A respiratory therapist or a respiratory physician supervises the technician, who may be guided in his or her work by specific procedures prescribed by a cardiopulmonary doctor.
 People in this position are permitted to assist with tests such as determining a patient’s lung capacity in order to diagnose respiratory problems.
 They can also administer oxygen and a variety of aerosol medications.

 Patient education is one of the most important aspects of a respiratory technician’s job.
 This could include information on the advantages of quitting smoking, how to prevent further respiratory disease, and how to recover from the patient’s current illness.
 Despite the fact that this type of technician can work in almost any medical setting, they are most commonly found in emergency rooms, neonatal and pediatric intensive care units, and surgical units.

 A respiratory technician’s other responsibilities may include keeping accurate records of a patient’s therapy and progress, setting breathing equipment to proper levels to control oxygen flow, and preparing various respiratory-related medical devices for use.
-A blood gas analyzer, oxygen tents, oxygen masks, sputum collectors, suction kits, and nebulizers are some of the tools used respiratory techs.
+A blood gas analyzer, oxygen tents, oxygen masks, sputum collectors, suction kits, and nebulizers are some of the tools used by respiratory techs.

 A respiratory technician’s typical job involves having a patient blow into a peak flow meter, which measures the patient’s breathing capacity.
 He or she may also use various breathing exercises to teach patients proper breathing techniques.
 This is common when a patient is recovering from surgery, but it can also be part of a patient’s regular care if he or she has breathing problems like asthma.